 Foster care and adoption background check

-Ascertaining whether a person applying to be a foster carer or adopt a child will provide a safe environment is critical.
-Therefore, a DBS check must be carried out to safeguard any children assigned to a household’s care.
+It is vital that people in the process of becoming a foster carer or adopting a child will provide a safe environment.
+Therefore, a DBS check must be carried out to safeguard any children sent to a household’s care.

-The entire household above a certain age must undergo these checks, including anyone who regularly stays at the premises overnight.
+Anyone over 18 and living in one household must undergo these checks, including anyone who regularly stays at the premises overnight.
 We are on hand to offer any legislative advice and process these essential checks.

 Enhanced DBS checks for a child protective services background check

 Enhanced DBS checks that must be carried out as part of the vetting process will reveal any spent or unspent convictions, cautions, reprimands or warnings.
 It is illegal for anyone who is barred from working with children to foster or adopt a child.

 An individual cannot request an enhanced check against themselves; therefore, the check must be requested by the adoption or fostering agency.

 Who needs a DBS check to foster or adopt?

 It is compulsory for every person wanting to become a foster carer or adopt a child to be assessed and checked.
 This will ascertain whether a person is suitable to take on the role.